 - class slack channel

 What is a Digital Story? story forms, narrative theory/terms, storytelling and evolution, computers and storytelling, digital convergence, networks

 Blog posts (per module or twice a week) will be 250-500 word reflections on the readings and viewings.
-Please do include quotes as a blockquote in the formatting menu and, if you want, links using the link tool .
+Please do include quotes as blockquotes in the formatting menu and, if you want, links using the link tool.
 To add images, you can upload using the “add media” button in the menu.
 For Youtube and Vimeo videos, just paste the url into its own line in a blog post.

 Set up blogs/ Create a blog post.

-- communication, questions, discussions, shared docs, and zoom invites will happen on our slack channel. i will send an invite to join our channel
+- class communication, questions, discussions, shared docs, and zoom invites will happen on our class Slack channel.
+I will send an invite to join our channel

 - class projects